 - Kosher salt and freshly ground black pepper

-- Season the chicken with salt and pepper, to taste.
+- Pat dry the chicken with a few sheets of paper towel and season thoroughly with salt and pepper, to taste.

-- Heat oil in a dutch oven over high heat.
-Add chicken and cook, stirring occasionally, until brown on all sides, about 6 minutes total.
+- Heat 1 tablespoon of oil in a heavy-bottom dutch oven or a soup pot over high heat.
+When oil is hot, add chicken and cook, stirring occasionally, until brown on all sides, about 5-6 minutes total.
+The goal here is to simply brown the chicken on the outside and extract some of its flavor.
+Make sure to use high heat, otherwise, the chicken will steam out and not brown.
 Transfer to a plate.

-- Add carrots and onions to the dutch oven and cook, stirring often, until onions begin to soften, about 4-5 minutes.
-Add garlic and cook for about 30 seconds, stirring nonstop.
-Add 1/2 cup chicken stock while stirring and scraping to loosen browned bits from the bottom of the dutch oven.
+- Reduce heat to a medium and add the remaining 1 tablespoon of oil.
+Add carrots and onions.
+Cook, stirring often until onions begin to soften and tips turn golden, about 4-5 minutes.
+Add garlic and cook for about 30 seconds or until fragrant, while stirring nonstop.
+Add 1/2 cup chicken broth while stirring and scraping to loosen browned bits from the bottom of the dutch oven.

 - Add potatoes and cook uncovered until potatoes are tender, about 18-20 minutes.
-The liquid will slightly reduce even further.
+If needed, increase the heat so the stew is at a gentle simmer.
+Also taste the broth for salt and pepper and add more if needed.
 Stir in parsley and discard bay leaf before serving.

 Keywords: one pot meal, winter, easy, comfort food